SUMMER

 Students are housed on campus in University of Chicago dorms for the duration of the two-week workshop.

 Tuition is free.
-Room and board will be provided at no cost to the students.
+Room & board will be provided at no cost to the students.
+Travel to and from the workshop (within North America) will be covered.

 “In one of my writing reflections during the first week, I wrote: ‘this feeling of being part of academic dialogue is as new as learning to walk for the first time.’”